wilkelab/ggridges/cran-comments.md

 * local OS X install x86_64-apple-darwin15.6.0 (64-bit), R 3.4.1

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was one Note:
-Possibly mis-spelled words in DESCRIPTION:
-  Ridgeline (3:8, 8:14)

-The spelling is correct.

 ## Downstream dependencies
 None at this time.